 - A 4-H or FFA member may exhibit a notebook, poster or display for any project they are enrolled in.
 Each exhibitor may enter one exhibit per project area.
 No 3-D items allowed.
 Check with other divisions.
 Check with other divisions - if a division has an educational exhibit class (for example: Foods, Clothing, Crochet/Knitting, Entomology or Horticulture) - enter within that division. - 2.
 Notebook exhibits should be in a loose-leaf binder, and labeled with Name, Club and Project Area in the lower right corner of the front cover. - 3.
-Poster exhibits must not be larger than 22 x 28 inches.
+Poster exhibits must not be larger than 22 x 30 inches.
 Posters must be labeled with Name, Club and Project Area on the lower right-hand corner. - 4.
-All standing tabletop displays may use a 2' x 3' (2x3 is 24 inches by 36 inches) or 3' x 4' (3x4 is 36 inches by 48 inches) tabletop display and must be labeled with Name, Club and Project Area in lower edge on right side. - 5.
+All standing tabletop displays must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4' may use a 2' x 3' (2x3 is 24 inches by 36 inches) or 3' x 4' (3x4 is 36 inches) by 48 inches) tabletop display and must be labeled with Name, Club and Project Area in lower edge on right side. - 5.
 Exhibits will be judged on general appearance, information, and organization. - 6.
 4-H and FFA exhibitors should avoid using copyrighted materials whenever possible by originating his/her work.
 Copyrighted and/or trademarked materials utilized in displays, posters or other activities for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 7.
-For Shooting Sports only, exhibit boxes may be no larger than 36 inches wide x 24 inches long x 3 1⁄2 inches deep.
+For Shooting Sports only, Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'x4'; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
+Promotional Posters: must be flat and no larger than 22"x30"; content not to exceed display board borders. will be displayed on wall.
+Notebooks: no larger than 8 1⁄2" x 11".
 No card table exhibits allowed.

-See Rule #4 for poster size. - 8.
-Exhibits may contain no "live" ammunition, propellant or explosive powders.
+- 8. Exhibits may contain no "live" ammunition, propellant or explosive powders.
 Exhibits may contain no working firearms.
 Broad heads, if displayed, must have the razor edges blunted.
-Exhibitors must have successfully completed one of the shooting sports project basic disciplines as certified by the Shooting Sports County Project Coordinator.
+Exhibitors must have successfully completed one of the shooting sports project basic disciplines as certified by the Shooting Sports County Project Coordinator. - 9.
+Veterinary Science See specific information and rules below - 10.
+Wildlife See specific information and rules below